 Wellington College, one of Britain’s finest independent schools, is a wonderful place in which to prepare for exams.

 All subjects are organised and taught by a team of highly qualified and experienced teachers, carefully selected from the very best schools in the country (including Wellington College).
-Some are experienced A Level or GCSE/IGCSE examiners.
 All are familiar with the demands made upon examination candidates.

 “He thought it was excellent and has been recommending it to all his sceptical friends who can’t believe he enjoyed a week of maths!”